Eagle River, Wisconsin

-Eagle River is a city in Vilas County, Wisconsin, United States.
+Eagle River is a city and the county seat of Vilas County, Wisconsin, United States.
 The population was 1,628 at the 2020 census.
-It is the county seat of Vilas County.
 Because of the many lakes in the area, the city is a popular vacation and retirement destination.
 The area contains many condominiums, seasonal vacation homes, and hunting cabins.

 History

-Origins

-Eagle River was the site of the first permanent Indian settlement in the Wisconsin Northwoods, located on the shores of Watersmeet Lake where the Wisconsin River and Chain O' Lakes meet.
-These early Indians, who were called Old Copper Indians, were succeeded by the Woodland Indians from 2,600 B.C. to 800 A.D.
-These Indians were probably the ancestors of the Chippewa, Potawatomi, and Menominee.
+Eagle River was the site of the first permanent Native American settlement in the Wisconsin Northwoods, located on the shores of Watersmeet Lake where the Wisconsin River and Chain O' Lakes meet.
+These early Natives, who were called Old Copper Indians, were succeeded by the Woodland Indians from 2,600 B.C. to 800 A.D.
+These Natives were probably the ancestors of the Chippewa, Potawatomi, and Menominee.

-Founding

 The first recorded white settler in what became Vilas County was a man named Ashman who established a trading post in Lac du Flambeau in 1818.
 Eagle River's name was derived from the abundance of eagles nesting along the river.
 It is believed that Bethuel Draper and "Dutch Pete" Cramer camped in the area in 1853 and were responsible for naming the community.
 A settlement grew as other families settled in the area in 1857.
 The town of Eagle River was created by an act of the state legislature in 1885.
-Vilas County was set off from Oneida County on April 12, 1893 and named for William Freeman Vilas, a migrant from Vermont.
+Vilas County was set off from Oneida County on April 12, 1893, and named for William Freeman Vilas, a migrant from Vermont.
 Vilas had served for Wisconsin in the United States Senate from 1891 to 1897.
 In the 1850s migrants from New England, primarily from Vermont and Connecticut, constructed a number of wagon roads and trails through Vilas County including the Ontonogan Mail Trail and a Military Road from Fort Howard to Fort Wilkins in Copper Harbor, Michigan.